celumusam/Research-Project-approval-Part-1-/README.md

 Job Odyssey attempts to address that by organizing applications and adding visible progression along the journey.
 We want to be there for support from the humble beginnings, the ups and downs, to hopefully, the ultimate success.

 That is why we are called Job Odyssey!

+As an update to Job Odyssey, Holberton requested it be used to track students who were looking for jobs.
+This meant creating more features that helped to keep the data organized and searchable.
+This was done through some frontend changes and by creating a script and changes that allowed for weekly emails that reported on a user's work.

 A Kanban board on Trello was utilized throughout in order to keep tasks and communication organized.
 The React front end and the way routing was designed, allowed Job Odyssey to have more dynamic features without handcuffing the rest of the project.